uezm/uezm/README.md

 ### Hi there 👋

 Enthusiastic about everything that involves technology, especially with regard to programming.
 I am a full stack developer with a focus on Front-end.
 Seeking to specialize in the best stacks on the market, without forgetting to apply good practices.
-Bachelor of Law training, Dev de Coração!

 <!--
 #JavaScript | #CSS | #React | #React Native | # Node.JS | #Express | #Full Stack